cs544-wisc/f23/p2/README.md

 You should commit your work in a notebook named `p2.ipynb`.

 ## Tester

-You can check your notebook answers with this command:
+After copying `../tester.py`, `../nbutils.py`, and `autograde.py` to your repository (where your `nb/` directory is located), you can check your notebook answers with this command:

 ```
-python3 autograde.py nb/p2.ipynb
+python3 autograde.py
 ```

 Of course, the checker only looks at the answers, not how you got